-For defined contribution schemes the amount charged to profit and loss in respect of pension costs and other post-retirement benefits is the contribution payable in the year.
+The company has a defined contribution schemes and the amount charged to profit and loss in respect of pension costs and other post-retirement benefits is the contribution payable in the year.
 Differences between contributions payable in the year and contributions actually paid are shown as either accruals or prepayments in the balance sheet.